 THE STRATEGY OF CHINESE APP: THE NEEDS OF THE CONSUMER

 In order to reach a wide diffusion and commercialization, Chinese programmers had to put their work on Chinese apps in a specific direction, ie the needs of the consumer.
-In order to be able to sell their product and make the Chinese consumers preferred over its competitors, the developers have included in their programs all the innovations necessary to create interesting platforms that arouse the curiosity of them, but also American or European buyer.
+In order to be able to sell their product and make the Chinese consumers preferred over its competitors, the developers have included in their programs all the innovations necessary to create interesting platforms that arouse the curiosity of them, but also American or European buyers.

-The strategy is therefore clear: a thorough and constant study of the needs of the end user with the introduction of updates, changes or innovations that can always keep the interest high with a view of simplicity and comfort.
+The strategy is therefore clear: a thorough and constant study of the needs of the end-user with the introduction of updates, changes, or innovations that can always keep the interest high with a view of simplicity and comfort.
 For this reason, upstream there is a large investment combined with the efficient work of Chinese computer scientists able to grasp more and more in advance the innovations to be made to their product to keep it competitive.

 THE EXAMPLE OF WECHAT: A PLATFORM FOR 1 BILLION USERS